tobs-code/Mechatronic-Prompting/README.md

 This paradigm is open for use, study, critique, and extension.

 Attribution is appreciated.
-Forks, adversarial testing, and refutations are explicitly encouraged.
+Forks, adversarial testing, and refutations are explicitly welcome.